-In the mid-1950’s several parents of children enrolled in Mrs. Lott school, who were affiliated with the Lucas County Association for Retarded Children, or LARC, formed the non-profit Sheltered Workshop Foundation, the precursor of Lott Industries.
+In the mid-1950’s several parents of children who were in the “training-for-earning” program partnered with the Lucas County Association for Retarded Children, or LARC, formed the non-profit Sheltered Workshop Foundation, the precursor of Lott Industries.

 In 1958 a delegation from LARC convinced the county commissioners to place a levy on the ballot to raise funds to help educate children with mental retardation.
 The .3 mill levy passed.
-It was the first local tax levy in Ohio to support the education of children with mental retardation.
+It was the first local tax levy in Ohio to support the education of children with intellectual disabilities.

 Mrs. Lott’s school in 1959 merged with a county program operated by the Child Welfare Board.
 She continued as principal.
 In 1961, a 55 acre tract of land in south Toledo was selected as the site for a new school.
 Larc Lane School opened in 1962.
-When Larc Lane School opened, Lucas County was recognized as the only county in the nation with a program for children with mental retardation that operated without any cost to parents.
+Lucas County became the first county in the nation with a program for children with intellectual disabilities that operated without any cost to parents.

 In 1965, ground was broken for a new adult facility to be built across the street from Larc Lane School.
-When it opened, it was heralded as “the only workshop of its kind built by tax money specifically for the retarded adult.”
+When it opened, it was heralded as the only workshop for adults with intellectual disabilities built by tax money.
 This facility underwent major renovation in 1988 to accommodate the new community-based supported employment program.
-Also in 1965, the adult employment program began doing business as Lott Industries.

 The State of Ohio created county boards of mental retardation and developmental disabilities in 1967.
 Programs for persons with mental retardation and/or developmental disabilities would no longer be administered by the Child Welfare Board.
 Jay Shuer was elected the first Board chairman.